Fear & Anxiety Pills & Medicines

-Many different types of medications are used in the treatment of phobias like success anxiety, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.
+Many different types of medications are used in the treatment of phobias like fear & anxiety, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.

 Drugs can seem very effective in the short term, but they are not a cure.
 Anxiety medication can provide temporary relief, but it doesn’t treat the underlying cause of the disorder.
-Once you stop taking the drug, usually all the symptoms of success anxiety return in full force.
+Once you stop taking the drug, usually all the symptoms of fear & anxiety return in full force.

 You need to be aware of the risks of anxiety medication, too:

 Anxiety drugs often cause a wide range of unpleasant and sometimes even dangerous side effects.

 Many anxiety meds are habit forming and physically addictive too, making it difficult to get off the medication once you’ve started.
 The bottom line is that anxiety medications can be helpful in the short term but can only ever mask the symptoms of fear & anxiety, never cure and tackle the root cause.

 The Best Drug or Medication for Fear & Anxiety